nightroman/FarNet/FSharpFar/README.md

     }
 ````

-#### F# scripts for F# modules
+#### F# scripts, F# modules, and other assemblies

-FSharpFar is not needed for F# modules, it is enough to have FarNet and F#.
-For
+FarNet modules written in F# do not require FSharpFar, just FarNet and F#.
-example, the sample [TryPanelFSharp] may be built, installed, and used as a
+See the sample [TryPanelFSharp].
+It may be compiled as a FarNet module and
-module without FSharpFar.
+used without FSharpFar.

-But with FSharpFar you can run and test some module code without building and
+With FSharpFar you can run and test some module code without building and
 installing a module and restarting Far Manager after changes.
-See the sample
+See the same
-README for the details.
+sample README for the details.

+Note that you can compile any .NET assemblies, FarNet or not, by FSharpFar.
+You do not have to install Visual Studio, VSCode, or F# compiler.